pmndrs/drei/README.md

   <a href="https://codesandbox.io/s/s006f"><img width="20%" src="https://codesandbox.io/api/v1/sandboxes/s006f/screenshot.png" alt="Demo"/></a>
 </p>

 The cheapest possible way of getting reflections in threejs.
 This will box-project the current environment map onto a plane.
 It returns an object that you need to spread over its material.
 The spread object contains a ref, onBeforeCompile and customProgramCacheKey.
-If you combine it with drei/CubeCamera you can "film" a single frame of the environment and feed it to the material, thereby getting real reflections.
+If you combine it with drei/CubeCamera you can "film" a single frame of the environment and feed it to the material, thereby getting realistic reflections at no cost.
 Align it with the position and scale properties.

 ```jsx
 const projection = useBoxProjectedEnv(